rhel-labs/learn-katacoda/sql-server-ubi/step3.md

 > **NOTE:** In SQL Server 2019, the container runs using a non-root user by default.
 The default user is *mssql* with uid *10001*.
 In step 1, we changed user ownership of the mounted directories to uid:*10001* to map to the *mssql* user.

-At this point, there should be 2 containers spinned up using a non-root user (*rhel*), and SQL Server should also be running using non-root (*mssql*) user inside each of the containers.
+At this point, there should be 2 non-root containers spinned up using a non-root user (*rhel*), and SQL Server should also be running using non-root (*mssql*) user inside each of the containers.

 To confirm this, run the *podman ps* command -